keymetrics/keymetrics.github.io/docs/keymetrics/pricing-faq.md

 ### What about the cluster mode?

-When you use the [cluster mode](http://pm2.keymetrics.io/docs/usage/cluster-mode/) (`pm2 start -i `) each instance will be counted as a process.
+When you use the [cluster mode](http://pm2.keymetrics.io/docs/usage/cluster-mode/) (with `pm2 start -i `) each instance will be counted as a process.
 If you start 3 instances of the same application they will all count towards your process plan limit.

 ### Can I select which processes I want monitored?